punkoffice/SpeedoBLE/README.md

 I previously noticed the time jumping around soon after connection, as if something was overwriting that piece of memory.

 ### Reconnection
-This connects to the iPhone as both a BLE server (for GPS data) and client (for iOS notifications).
-If you close the app it only disconnects from the BLE server.
-You would also need to go to the list of bluetooth devices and "forget" device to disconnect it from the BLE client.
-Both disconnections need to be done in order to reconnect again.
-This is kind of annoying and it'd be neat to find out how to also disconnect the BLE client from within the Watchy app or the iPhone app.
+Having to disconnect the server and also the client is kind of annoying.
+It'd be neat to find out how to also disconnect the BLE client from within the Watchy app or the iPhone app.

 ### Android
 It would be cool to connect this to Android devices.
 If anyone has some good Android dev skills, pls give it a go.